-Malaysia and Dubai are both being viewed as potential bases for online gambling operations, as an alternative to the Philippines, where the cost of doing business has risen to a level considered as unacceptable by many operators.
+Malaysia and Dubai are both being viewed as potential bases for igaming operations, as an alternative to the Philippines, where the cost of doing business has risen to a level considered as unacceptable by many operators.

 “You can set up finance, operations, and can even do online marketing out of the Malaysian office, but the key thing is that you get the permission of the federal government,” he told the webinar.
 “You can get a place to work and a license from one of the states but you need to go through the central government to go ahead.
 From the government point of view it’s just a BPO and as long as the games are not being offered in Malaysia, the government is happy to bring in these operators.”